 Partnership with the screening platform PCBIS - UMS 3286

-The BSC unit is a partner of the Platform of Integrative Chemical Biology of Strasbourg (PCBIS, UMS 3286), housed in the same building at the ESBS.
+Our teams have privileged access to the Platform of Integrative Chemical Biology of Strasbourg (PCBIS, UMS 3286), housed in the same building at the ESBS.
 The PCBIS platform offers a chain of resources to implement high throughput screens of bioactive molecule and accelerate the discovery of new drugs.
 Certified ISO 9001 and NF X50-900, it is the first public drug discovery platform in Europe.

 - Chemical libraries.
 This service collects and packages libraries of molecules for high-throughput screenings and offers structure-activity studies.
 The platform has access to more than 50,000 molecules from laboratories (Chimiothèque Nationale) and 1280 drugs (Prestwick Chemical).